lesnikyan/lisapet/readme.md

 # value|template !- expressions
 # _ !- expr # default case

+# Now: just simple case with values has been implemented
 a = 4
 r1 = 0
 b = 3
-# just simple values  has been implemented now
 match a
     1  !- r1 = 100
     10 !- r1 = 200